belodetek/black.box/README.md

 ```

 # dashboard
-The device dashboard is accessible by navigating to [black.box](http://blackbox.local/) URL while connected to the `black.box` Wi-Fi network or from the LAN.
-Please do not share your device GUID(s) (the long alpa-numeric string you see in the dashboard URL) as they are effectively credentials for anyone to access your devices settings and modify them.
+The device dash is accessible by navigating to [black.box](http://blackbox.local/) URL while connected to the `black.box` Wi-Fi network or from the LAN.
+Please do not share your device GUID(s) (the long alpa-numeric string you see in the dash URL) as they are effectively credentials for anyone to access your devices settings and modify them.
 So, keep them secret.

 ![black.box dashboard](https://raw.githubusercontent.com/ab77/black.box/master/images/dashboard.png)

-If multiple regions are available to un-block, click a country flag in the top right corner of the [dashboard](#dashboard).
+If multiple regions are available to un-block, click a country flag in the top right corner of the [dash](#dashboard).
 The device will re-boot with the new settings and un-block the selected country.

 # services
-A number of popular services are available in policy routing mode on [Dashboard](#dashboard).
-If the service you require is missing please, email [support](mailto:blackbox@unzoner.com), IRC channel [#netflix-proxy](https://webchat.freenode.net/?channels=#netflix-proxy) on Freenode or use the live chat link on the dashboard to request it.
+A number of popular services are available in policy routing mode on [dash](#dashboard).
+If the service you require is missing please, email [support](mailto:blackbox@unzoner.com), IRC channel [#netflix-proxy](https://webchat.freenode.net/?channels=#netflix-proxy) on Freenode or use the live chat link on the dash to request it.
 In the meantime, disable `Policy Routing` (and optionally `Local DNS`) so all traffic goes via the tunnel interface.

 # cancellation
 Please visit PayPal to cancel your `black.box` subscription.